LukePappa/Ourism/p.md

-Our purpose is to love each other selflessly.
+Our purpose is to attune ourselves to God by selflessly loving one another.